Mazurel/android2nix/README.md

 ## Known issues

-- Sometimes `generate` may file on generating urls due to timeout, you will need to rerun it again.
+- Sometimes `generate` may fail on generating urls due to timeout, you will need to rerun it again.
-- Sometimes dependencies are loaded correctly.
+- Sometimes dependencies are loaded incorrectly.
 In this case you need to add them manually to the `additional-deps.list`, see chapter below.
 - Gradle witness breaks when you are using local repo (can be fixed)

 ## Possible fixes for issues